EU regulation on health technology assessment (HTAR)

 What is covered by the regulation?

-The HTA Regulation does not affect national sovereignty over decisions related to pricing and reimbursement or national competencies regarding the management and financing of health services and treatments.
+The HTA Regulation does not affect national sovereignty over decisions related to pricing and reimbursement or competencies regarding the management and financing in member countries of health services and treatments.

-In addition to health technology assessments, the HTA Regulation establishes a framework and procedures for cooperation within the EEA on joint scientific consultations for health technology developers.
-These consultations enable companies to receive guidance during the planning of their clinical studies, focusing on the evidence needs for a subsequent joint clinical assessment under the HTA Regulation.
+In addition to health technology assessments, the regulation establishes a framework and procedures for cooperation within the EEA on joint scientific consultations for health technology developers.
+These consultations guide companies during the planning of clinical studies, focusing on the evidence needs for a subsequent assessment.

 Timeline for introduction

 The system for joint clinical assessments will be introduced gradually.
-From 2025, it will be limited to medicinal products with new active substances for the treatment of cancer and advanced therapies (ATMP).
-A selection of medical devices will be assessed from 2026.
-From 2030, the cooperation will include joint clinical assessments of all medicinal products with a new active substance for which marketing authorization is sought, as well as selected medical devices.
-Additionally, it will cover indication extensions for medicinal products that have previously been assessed under the HTA Regulation.
+Starting in 2025, it will be limited to medicinal products with new active substances for the treatment of cancer and advanced therapies.
+A selection of medical devices will be assessed from 2026 onwards.

-Joint scientific consultations for medicinal products and medical devices will commence in 2025.
+Joint scientific consultations for medicinal products and medical devices will also commence in 2025.

-Find more information on the implementation of the HTA Regulation at the EU level here.
+Find more information on the implementation of Regulation 2021/2282 here.

-The HTA Regulation has been incorporated into the EEA Agreement, and in this way, Norway is obligated to implement the regulation.
+Regulation 2021/2282 has been incorporated into the EEA Agreement, and therefore, Norway is obliged to implement the regulation.

-In 2024, a national working group composed of representatives from Nye Metoder Secretariat, the regional health authorities, The Norwegian Radiation and Nuclear Safety Authority, and DMP, as well as patient representatives, has worked on the necessary adaptations of the Nye Metoder system to align with the HTA Regulation.
-In 2025, the stakeholders will continue their collaboration to further adapt Nye Metoder to the HTA Regulation, among others based on experiences gathered along the way.
+In 2024, a national working group composed of representatives from Nye Metoder Secretariat, the regional health authorities, The Norwegian Radiation and Nuclear Safety Authority, and DMP, as well as patient representatives, has worked on necessary adaptations of the national system to the regulation.
+In 2025, these stakeholders will continue to collaborate and adapt Nye Metoder making use of earlier experience.

-The HTA Regulation does not affect Norway's authority to draw its own conclusions in Norwegian health technology assessments or to make decisions regarding national use and public funding of health technologies.
+The HTAR does not affect Norway's authority to interpret health technology assessments nationally or to make decisions regarding use and public funding of health technologies within the country.

 Find updated information on the adaptation of the Nye metoder system here.

-This page will be updated with more information throughout 2025.
+This page will be continuously updated.
 The short address for this page is dmp.no/en/htar.